 Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

-Engineers are interested in this because they design a pipe by the amount of fluid/gas it can transport.
-As U-bolts are now being used by a much wider audience to clamp any kind of tubing/round bar, then a more convenient measurement system needs to be used.
+Engineers are interested in this because they design a tube by the amount of fluid/gas it can transport.
+However, as a much wider audience now uses U-bolts to clamp any tubing/round bar, a more convenient measurement system should be used.

 Four elements uniquely define any U-bolt:

 - Material type (for example, bright zinc-plated mild steel)